Anon-Planet/thgtoa/guide.md

 ![][56]

 As for your normal daily use (non-sensitive), remember that only Firefox-based browsers support ECH (formerly eSNI) so far and that it is only useful with websites hosted behind Cloudflare CDN at this stage.
-If you prefer a Chrome-based version (which is understandable for some due to some better-integrated features like on-the-fly Translation), then I would recommend the use of Brave instead which supports all Chrome extensions and offers much better privacy than Chrome.
+If you prefer a Chrome-based version (which is understandable for some due to some better-integrated features like on-the-fly Translation), then we would recommend the use of Brave instead which supports all Chrome extensions and offers much better privacy than Chrome.

 But the story does not stop there right.
 Now because after all this, even if you encrypt your DNS and use all possible mitigations.
 Simple IP requests to any server will probably allow an adversary to still detect which site you are visiting.
 And this is simply because the majority of websites have unique IPs tied to them as explained here: <https://blog.apnic.net/2019/08/23/what-can-you-learn-from-an-ip-address/> <sup>[[Archive.org]][57]</sup>.
 This means that an adversary can create a dataset of known websites for instance including their IPs and then match this dataset against the IP you ask for.
 In most cases, this will result in a correct guess of the website you are visiting.
 This means that despite OCSP stapling, despite ECH/eSNI, despite using Encrypted DNS ...
 An adversary can still guess the website you are visiting anyway.